microsoft/onnxscript/docs/intermediate_representation/tensors.md

     print("nbytes: ", tensor.nbytes)  # 6
 ```

 The ``TorchTensor`` class above implements ``tobytes()`` to produce the correct bytes representation for the tensor when it is serialized into an ONNX file / TensorProto.
-The class also implements the ``__array__()`` method to return float32 for types numpy does not support.
+The class also implements the ``__array__()`` method to return float32 for types NumPy does not support.
 This way analysis passes can still perform computation on these values.

 <!-- TODO(justinchuby): Document make tensor helper -->

+## Sparse Tensor

+Sparse tensors are not yet supported, but they are on our roadmap.